henryoier/leetcode/Leetcode Log.md

 236_LowestCommonAncestorOfABinarySearchTree 2Y
 At first I used the same method as the previous problem that to find where the two nodes are.
 It's almost TLE.
 Then I just recursive used the function, to check the return value of left and right subtree.

+237_DeleteNodeInALinkedList 2Y
+You can not let the current node to be nullptr, instead, let the next pointed to a nulltpr

+  237_DeleteNodeInALinkedList 2Y
+  You can not let the current node to be nullptr, instead, let the next pointed to a nulltpr